Annapurna Base Camp Trek

 • Drinks (hot, cold, and alcoholic)

-• Trekking porter/Sherpa who will carry your bags during the trekking.
+• A trekking porter/Sherpa who will carry your bags during the trek.

 • Personal trekking equipment